wangziyang182/Bayesian-Model-ML/README.md

 # Derive and implement bayesian predictive model on the datasets.
 Currently, the implementation include posterior
 # Matrix factorization using Expectation Maximization algorithm to make binary prediction on Data set with significant missing values
 # Variational inference to approximate a distribution on the data set that is generated through a certain probability       distribution
-# Three different approaches:EM algorithm, Variational inference, Dirichlet process Multinomial Mixture Model to cluster a discrete set.
+# Three different approaches:EM algorithm, Variational inference, Dirichlet process Multinomial Mixture Model to cluster a discrete dataset.